-The Student Loan Interest Deduction allows an individual to deduct any interest actually paid, not just accumulated, on a student loan during the calendar year, as long as certain conditions are met.
+Most interest paid toward personal debt is not tax-deductible, but the government has made an exception for student loan interest.
+The student loan interest deduction allows you to deduct any interest you actually paid, not just accumulated, on a student loan during the tax year, as long as certain conditions are met.

-This deduction is actually an “above the line” adjustment, which means you do not need to itemize your other deductions to get it.
-In other words, you can take the standard deduction and still deduct your student loan interest.
+The maximum deduction is $2,500 and is subject to income limitations.
+This deduction is actually an adjustment to your taxable income, which means you do not need to itemize your other deductions to get it.
+You can take the standard deduction and still deduct your student loan interest.

 - You are legally obligated to pay the interest on the student loan.

 - You actually paid the interest.
 Accumulation of interest on your balance by itself is not deductible.

 A parent can only claim the deduction if they are personally liable for a loan.
 They cannot claim it for helping to make payments on their child’s loan.
 Stafford, Perkins, PLUS Graduate Loans, and all other educational loans that students take out for themselves will not be deductible for a parent, because the student is the borrower.